predakanga/smarty/notes.md

 * changed strip modifier to consider unicode white-space, too
 * changed wordwrap modifier to accept UTF-8 strings
 * changed count_sentences modifier to consider unicode characters and treat sequences delimited by ? and ! as sentences, too
+* added argument $double_encode to modifier.escape (applies to html and htmlall only)
+* changed escape modifier to be UTF-8 compliant

 next up: *make modifiers UTF-8 safe and sane*